MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-database.md

 ## Create a Microsoft Dataverse database in Power Automate Desktop

 Administrators can create a Microsoft Dataverse database in Power Automate Desktop.

-After installing Power Automate Desktop, log in with an administrator account and select **Create database**.
+If you're using a free work or school account, the provisioning will start automatically after logging in with your account.

+If the connected account is a premium account, select **Create database** to create a Microsoft Dataverse database.

    ![Create dataverse database admin](./media/create-database/freeorg-create-db.png)